natev51/jettl/TO SORT/Further Ideas/To Organize.md

 ---

-Here is the list we generated from GDevCon N.A.:

-Bug to Fix:
-- AF Debug Traces Circular Dependency

-Tools Available or that We Wish We Had:
 - Network Endpoint Actors (Have - <@698284997106335765>)
 - Actor Hierarchy Inspector (Have - <@698284997106335765>)
 - Panel Actor (new release without Monitored Actor dependency, <@698284997106335765> is working on it, bug after July 31st)